ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

 ## References [](#references)

 - Apaperondataaugmentationfortabulardata:DerekSnow, â€œDeltaPy: A
-  Framework for Tabular Data Augmentation in Py- Â thonâ€?
+  Framework for Tabular Data Augmentation in Py-  thonâ€?
 (2020),
   <https://github.com/firmai/deltapy>.

 - The paper proposing the GReaT method for generating synthetic tabular